-We are now 5 days into the new year and my guess is that those lofty goals you set for 2017 are but a failed attempt and fading memory.
-How is that we continue to set goals and continue to fall short of meeting those goals?
+We are now five days into the new year, and my guess is that those lofty goals you set for 2017 are but a failed attempt and fading memory.
+How is it that we continue to set goals and continue to fall short of meeting those goals?
 I think Seth Godin said it well:

 - Get Clear – This is the “why” before the “what”.
 You have to clearly articulate why the outcome is important and worth pursing before you begin anything.
 Once you’re clear on the “why”, then you must get clear on what that desired outcome is going to be.
 If you begin something without clarity on both the “why” and “what” it is doomed from the start.

 - Narrow Your Focus – Trying to accomplish 101 goals in 2017 is only going to leave you frustrated and confused.
 In order to make progress you have to have focused effort.
 If you’re having a hard time moving the ball down the field, it might just be that you’re trying to do too many things.
 Hard work doesn’t guarantee success but working hard on the right things does.
 So instead of focusing on those 101 goals, try narrowing your focus to a handful of things that would generate the greatest results.

 - Do the Work – We often confuse activity with productivity.
 If you’re working hard but making little progress it usually means you’re not doing the important work.
 It’s easy to get stuck in a cycle of activity that produces low results.
 This is about working smarter (on the important things) and not harder (on the less important).
 Keep in mind, checking email for 3 hours a day is not work.